Queens Park Rangers, Manchester City, Blackburn Rovers

 Tactics: Likes his players to be physical and challenge for the ball with intensity.
 At Blackburn he liked a 4-4-2, while at City he preferred to use 4-5-1, but almost always plays with a big, powerful striker to hold up the ball.

 Quotes: "Every manager, when they come into a new environment and a new club, will have doubters.
 It is up to you to win people over.
 In recent times my previous work has been overlooked as a consequence of having an exceptionally poor start to last season.
 Hopefully we can redress the balance somewhat because it was a bit skewed in a negative way, people's perceptions of my ability as a manager.
 I'd like to think we can turn a few round."
-Mark Hughes on the job facing him at Stoke.
+Mark Hughes on his arrival at Stoke.

 Trivia: His first name is actually Leslie.